HSLdevcom/team-infodevops/docs/one-pagers/CI-CD-Design-Proposal.md

     labels: ${{ steps.meta.outputs.labels }}
 ```

-The reusable workflows will be centralized in `./github/workflows` within a shared repo, i.e. `transitdata-workflows-templates`.
+The reusable workflows will be centralized in `./github/workflows` within a shared repo, i.e. `transitdata-shared-workflows`.
-There might be multiple templates per each combination of programming language and build tool (eg: `ci-java-maven.yml`, `ci-kotlin-gradle.yml`, `ci-node.yml`, etc.)
+There might be multiple reusable shared workflows per each combination of programming language and build tool (eg: `ci-java-maven.yml`, `ci-kotlin-gradle.yml`, `ci-node.yml`, etc.)
-Afterward, in each microservice repo, the templates might be referenced as it follows:
+Afterward, in each microservice repo, the reusable workflows might be referenced as it follows:

 ```
 name: CI